-The Munich District Court ruled against authorship under German copyright law for three logos generated by a person using AI using prompts.
+The Munich Local Court ruled against authorship under German copyright law for three logos generated by a person using AI using prompts.
 But the Court left open the door for authorship in other works where the human has made sufficient creative influence over the output manifesting the personality of the author: “Copyright protection is therefore…

 Some of the recent AI copyright lawsuits have been assigned.
 They are listed below.
 1. Judge Rita F. Lin was assigned Concord Music Group v.
 Anthropic II.
 But there’s a pending motion for Judge Eumi Lee to consider relating the case to Concord Music v.
 Anthropic I. If Judge Lee does so, the second case…